Sometimes, looking for 580 credit score mortgage lenders makes perfect sense, like when you’ve found a $200,000 house for $150,000.

 Low Credit Score Mortgage Loans – The Big Problems

-The biggest problem with getting a mortgage while your credit scores are low is the small loan amount you can borrow (compared with what you could borrow if your FICO middle score were ‘normal.’
+The biggest problem with looking for 580 credit score mortgage lenders (or580 or lower, that is), is that you limit yourself as far as the loan amount you can borrow goes, compared with what you could borrow if your FICO middle score were ‘normal.’

+Many lenders (most) require manual underwriting for low credit score loans.
 Manually underwritten loans have lower DTI (debt-to-income ratios) than the ones underwritten automatically.
+That means, you can get much smaller loans.

 There are 2 DTI’s: front and back.